cziqin/Automating-Stepsizes/README.md

 </div>

 - <b>Fig. a</b> The loss evolution of Algorithm 1, Algorithm 2 (with K=1 and K=10, respectively), Algorithm 3 (with Q=10), DGM-BB-C [R1], and DGD [R2], respectively.
 - <b>Fig. b</b> and <b>Fig. c</b> The scatter and box plots of the average stepsize of five agents across the six algorithms.
 Box plots show the median, 1st and 3rd quartiles, and 5th to 95th percentiles.
-Pvalues were calculated via one-way analysis of variance (ANOVA) with Tukey’s multiple comparison test.
+P-values were calculated via one-way analysis of variance (ANOVA) with Tukey’s multiple comparison test.
 - <b>Fig. d</b> The loss evolution of Algorithm 3 under different numbers of local iterations Q with respect to communication rounds.
 - <b>Fig. e</b> The loss evolution of Algorithm 1, Algorithm 2 (with K=1 and K=10, respectively), Algorithm 3 (with Q=10), DGM-BB-C, and DGD, respectively, with respect to communication rounds.